mbuczko/revolt/README.md

 Having tasks configured doesn't mean they are sealed and we can't bend them to our needs any more.
 Let's look at the `sass` task as an example.
 Although it generates CSSes based on configured `:input-files`, as all other tasks this one also accepts an argument which can be one of following types:

- - a symbol (eg. `(sass :describe)`) this type of arguments is automatically handled by _revolt_.
+ - A keyword.
+This type of arguments is automatically handled by _revolt_.
 As for now only `:describe` responds - returns a human readable description of given task.
- - a `java.nio.file.Path` this type of arguments is also automatically handled by _revolt_ and is considered as a notification that particular file has changed and task should react upon.
+ - A `java.nio.file.Path`.
+This type of arguments is also automatically handled by _revolt_ and is considered as a notification that particular file has changed and task should react upon.
  `sass` task uses path to filter already configured `:input-files` and rebuilds only a subset of SCSSes (if possible).
- - a map. actually it's up to tasks how to handle incoming map argument, by convension _revolt_ simply merges incoming map into existing configuration:
+ - A map.
+Actually it's up to tasks how to handle incoming map argument, by convension _revolt_ simply merges incoming map into existing configuration:

 ``` clojure
 (info {:environment :testing})